 Apart from building things, teaching by writing a blog post or by creating a YouTube video about what you learnt is also a great way to revise.
 These methods will challenge you to understand the topic you’ve just learned thoroughly.
 You will be surprised by the amount of information you are unable to explain properly when you start creating a video or starts writing a blog post.
-Doing this will make you learn topics thoroughly and overcome this problem.
+Doing this will make you learn topics thoroughly.

 Difference between programming and coding